chen-harrison/BalanceBot/README.md

 This project involved the implementation of the functionality and behavior of a BalanceBot, a two-wheeled self-balancing robot that behaves like an inverted pendulum.
 The Robot Control Library (RCL) in C was used in conjunction with the Mobile Robot Cape (MRC), which was made custom and is capable of running the bot, voltage regulators, motor drivers, and IMU.

 ### *System Modeling*
-- Defined relevant parameters such as pins, chips, channels, polarities, gear ratios, resolutions, and measurements
+- **``common/mb_defs.h``** - Defined relevant parameters such as pins, chips, channels, polarities, gear ratios, resolutions, and measurements
-- Created functions that initalize, set velocity, and read velocity for the wheels using PWM and GPIO functions in RCL
+- **``common/mb_motor.c``** - Created functions that initalize, set velocity, and read velocity for the wheels using PWM and GPIO functions in RCL
-- Wrote functions to read and store gyroscope, accelerometer, and Euler angle data off of the IMU
+- **``measure_moments/measure_moments.c``** - Wrote functions to read and store gyroscope, accelerometer, and Euler angle data off of the IMU
   - Used aforementioned data to calculate the moments of inertia about the x-, y-, and z-axes
-- Tested and calculated motor parameters like coil resistance, no load speed, motor constant, stall torque, etc.
+- **``measure_motors/measure_motors.c``** - Tested and calculated motor parameters like coil resistance, no load speed, motor constant, stall torque, etc.

 ### *Balance Controller*
-- Implemented Two PID controllers used to balance the robot upright, with reference wheel displacement as the output
+- **``common/mb_controller.c``** - Implemented two PID controllers used to balance the robot upright, with reference wheel displacement as the output
   - Inner loop: body angle (theta) PID controller
   - Outer loop: wheel displacement (phi) PID controller
 - Moving forwards or backwards relied on moving the reference wheel displacement ahead of or behind the current state

 <p align="center">